xqguo/machinelearning-samples/samples/csharp/end-to-end-apps/ScalableSentimentAnalysisBlazorWebApp/README.md

 ![Blazor App Architecture](./Images/blazor-app-architecture.png)

 For this sample we chose to run the ML.NET model in the server side, so the model is protected within the service.
-However, for maximum perf and lower latency you could also run the ML.NET model in the browser in a similar way you can run any model on a console .NET Core app.
+However, for maximum perf and lower latency you could also run the ML.NET model in the browser (thanks to BLAZOR and WebAssembly) in a similar way you can run any model on a console .NET Core app.

+Running the model in the server side allows you to protect the model plus the following benefits:

+- The web app can run on a mobile device (ARM) since it is just running HTML and WebAssembly.
+If the ML.NET model runs in the browser, it wouldn't run on a regular mobile device because ARM is not currently supported by ML.NET.
+- The 'WebAPI' service could be consumed by other remote apps

 # Problem